The interim (temporary) prosthesis for dogs

 Your questions and my experiences

-When people meet us on walks or when we are in the city with the dogs, we always hear the most different statements: “The dog broke a leg!”, “Look, Mommy, the dog has something on its leg.” or “The dog is hurt, poor thing.”Very seldom a “correct” statement comes to our handicap dog, namely that he is missing a paw and he is wearing a so-called prosthesis.
+When people meet us on walks or when we are in the city with the dogs, we always hear the most different statements: “The dog broke a leg!”, “Look, Mommy, the dog has something on its leg.” or “The dog is hurt, poor thing.”Very seldom a “correct” statement comes to our disabled dog, namely that he is missing a paw and he is wearing a so-called prosthesis.

 In this blog post I would like to introduce you to the topic of three-legged dogs and prosthesis and answer questions that we encounter again and again on Instagram – our social media channel.